 While the decision still stands and public opinion continues to support the ruling, restrictions on access to abortion are greater than ever before.
 A recent NBC News/Wall Street Journal poll found that seven in 10 respondents oppose Roe v.
 Wade being overturned, which is the highest level of support for this question since 1989.

-Abortion rates hit an all-time low in 2009, according to the Centers for Disease Control and Prevention, yet in 2011 and 2012 state legislatures passed 135 laws restricting abortion rights, according to a report from the Guttmacher Institute.
+Abortion rates hit an all-time low in 2009, according to the n, yet in 2011 and 2012 state legislatures passed 135 laws restricting abortion rights, according to a report from the Guttmacher Institute.

 Leslie J. Reagan, associate professor of history, medicine, gender and women's studies, and law at the University of Illinois and author of When Abortion was a Crime, is quite concerned about the laws that have passed and are being proposed at the state level.